 How will I communicate with my child while they are on this trip?

 We are a technology-free program, meaning that your child won’t have access to their phone or other electronics over the course of their trip.
-That said, students will get a chance to call home on their trip leaders’ phones once over the course of the trip (usually around Day 8).
-We also have one mail stop on Alaska Mountains & Coast; parents, relatives, and friends are welcome to use this to send letters or postcards to a student.
+We have one mail stop on Alaska Mountains & Coast; parents, relatives, and friends are welcome to use this to send letters or postcards to a student.
 Note that we do not allow packages to be sent – letters and postcards only.
 If you have an urgent message to get to your child, please call our office and we’ll work to get you connected with your child.

 My child will be flying to this trip start.
 How will they connect with their leaders?

 Please note that Apogee staff members do not travel with students; our trip leaders will already be in Anchorage on arrival day and will stay in Anchorage after the trip ends.
 Apogee staff and trip leaders will have a detailed flight itinerary for each student who is flying to the trip start and will be at the airport to greet them on arrival.
 Once students are with their leaders, they will call home to let their parents know they have arrived and are with their group.
 Please see our blog post for specifics regarding students traveling as Unaccompanied Minors.
 Further, we encourage you to coordinate travel with other attendees; we’re happy to put you in touch with other enrolled families from your region.
 We will provide enrolled families with a Travel Information document covering details specific to traveling to and from Anchorage, including airport information and arrival and departure time windows.
 Please contact Apogee with any specific questions or concerns regarding drop-offs and/or pick-ups